Hero image

 Enhance the value of your Pillar Two efforts

-A tech-powered Pillar Two data strategy gives you better visibility into your calculations.
+A tech-driven Pillar Two data strategy gives you better visibility into your calculations.
 This is particularly important if your MNE group takes a decentralized approach to its Pillar Two calculations, as it gives the ultimate parent entity timely access and oversight, allowing you to recognize issues early and remedy any gaps.

 It also helps you gain more value from your Pillar Two efforts.
 An effective data strategy creates new possibilities to streamline your broader tax provision and compliance processes as well as meet other reporting requirements.
 You can also gain real-time visibility into your global tax footprint, creating opportunities to better forecast the tax implications of business decisions and manage your effective tax rate—all while fostering a more scalable and sustainable approach to global tax compliance.